-Wassner mentions it in the video, but it’s worth reiterating.
-Don’t think of these movements as weight training.
+Wassner mentions it in the video, but it’s worth reiterating: Don’t think of these dry land swimming exercises as weight training.
 The movements and pace are different.
 These exercises mimic both the strength and cardio needed to become a better swimmer.
-See a list of the exercises below and then watch Wassner demonstrate each movement in the video at the bottom.
+See a list of the swimming exercises below and then watch Wassner demonstrate each movement in the video at the bottom.

 Beginners: Do each exercise for 30 seconds with 20 seconds recovery.